Climate-based onion planting guide for Salem, Oregon

 When this crop disappoints in Salem, the issue is usually management rather than climate fit.
 Timing, consistency, and harvest decisions matter more than season length.

 In Salem, the local season usually gives onions plenty of breathing room when planting happens around March 13.
-Local gardens do not all warm and cool at the same pace.
 For a better local margin, gardeners usually do best in south-facing walls, sheltered gardens, raised beds, and sunnier urban lots.
 Cooler spots like low spots, exposed sites, and shadier yards often make timing tighter.
 For onions, the best local sites often help the crop get moving earlier and make timing a little more forgiving.

 For a broader local overview, see the Salem planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.